MatthewColvin/OMOTE/Platformio/Wiki/Home.md

 2. Home Assistant Web Socket Framework (TBA)
 3. Configuration via JSON files ([JSON configuration](./JsonConfig.md "OMOTE GUI and command configuration via JSON files"))

-There is also a status bar along the top os the screen that displays current OMOTE status and allows access to the OMOTE settings menu ([Status Bar](./StatusBar.md "OMOTE Status Bar and Setup Menu"))
+There is also a status bar along the top of the screen that displays current OMOTE status and allows access to the OMOTE settings menu ([Status Bar](./StatusBar.md "OMOTE Status Bar and Setup Menu"))

 Note: Most testing to date has been on Rev1 and Rev5_3661 hardware.
 To use on other hardware revisions some firmware changes will likely be required.
 In particular a PlatformIO build will need to be created, source code changes may also be required.
 Assistance with this process should be available on the OMOTE discord.